5 Biggest Marketing Challenges for Dentists (And what to do about them.)

 - Reach out and Talk to their clients – they’ll tell you what type of service you can expect.

-Note: If you think you cannot afford an agency, talk with your accountant and find a way to do so.
+If you think you cannot afford an agency, talk with your accountant and find a way to do so.
 If you want to grow, then the harsh reality is that you will need to do some marketing.
 Anything else is simply not scalable.

 CONTENT (for Dentists)